Cooke Municipal Golf Course

 The Cooke GC will continue to be a top choice for golfers due to the countless new options, course improvements and overall value at one of Saskatchewan’s friendliest golf courses.

-Be sure to add Cooke Municipal Golf Course to your “must play Saskatchewan golf course” list for 2019.
+Be sure to add Cooke Municipal Golf Course to your “must play Saskatchewan golf course” list.

 By Scott Allan / SaskGolfer